 The cuublemesh smarts contracts architecture allows for a multi node, multi credential chain system to manage multi credential transactions and for the credential and its smart contract to be stored and replicated to other credential chains under a business-operational DLT strategy.
 This functionality allows for business relationships to determine how the DLT is collectively applied.

-The existing and traditional data oriented DLT strategy is for a single chain where one system (or any one system) to replicate its block chain data to another system.
+The existing and traditional data oriented DLT strategy is for a single chain where one system (or any one system) to replicate its credential chain data to another system.
 There may also be several or many other copies of the chain in the overall configuration.

 The ‘replicate every data item to everywhere’ approach though for larger systems can be problematic re reliability, data management, scale, inflexibility, operational error conditions and TCO.

-Because of the issues described the cuublemesh system applies flexible business level smart contracts for the business contract itself and the controls to determine the system’s DLT functionality on a per block chain transaction use-case basis.
+Because of the issues described the cuublemesh system applies flexible business level smart contracts for the business contract itself and the controls to determine the system’s DLT functionality on a per credential chain transaction use-case basis.

 The smart contract architecture applies our peer-to-peer mesh web services engine to search for and to write to the credential chains across the mesh.
 The business level user controls are via a credential creator-editor function, smart contract creator-editor function and a business-operations user configured smart contract language module.

 The execution of the smart contract at each stage of the transaction’s credential creation sequence can be via human user methods, automated methods or a combination of both.